How to Reduce Financial Stress | 9 Actionable ways

 • How much supplemental income can I realistically earn from side hustles, freelancing, selling assets?

 Having accurate info motivates you to make helpful money moves.
 And it prevents exaggerating worst-case scenarios in your head that lead to panic.
-You’ll know exactly what needs to be done.
+You’ll know exactly what needs to be done to start reducing your financial stress.

 Make a Budget and Stick to It